 Julian Andrés Gil Reyes was born on august 11, 1986, in Bogota, Colombia.
 He is a graduate of philosophy from the National Pedagogic University.

 Gil has a strong history of community work and social activism.
 He has provided psychosocial accompaniment to victims of ‘false positives’ (please consult my previous blog post Massacre de Potrerito Ibagué : Des militaires accusés d’homicide, which describes the phenomenon of ‘false positives’ in Colombia) in the region of Soacha, taught critical thinking and philosophy to women and youth, developed training sessions for subsistence farming communities, etc.

-At the time of his arrest, Gil was not only the acting technical secretary the ‘Congreso de los Pueblos’, an organization which works to promote a dignified life for all Colombians, but also studying to obtain a master’s degree in social studies at the National University.
+At the time of his arrest, Gil was not only the acting technical secretary of the ‘Congreso de los Pueblos’, an organization that works to promote a dignified life for all Colombians, but also studying to obtain a master’s degree in social studies at the National University.

 Arrest, charge, and imprisonment

 At 2pm on June 6, 2018, seven men, five of whom were not in uniform, arrested Gil.
 He was driven to the police station of Cundinamarca in a private sedan without being informed of the reason for his arrest.

 Two days following his arrest, based solely on the testimony of a single person, security measures were issued against Gil which have deprived him of his liberty ever since and he was charged with the reception, transport, and trafficking of explosives as well as with carrying weapons.
 The office of the prosecutor claims that Gil was a member of the National Liberation Army (ELN) and that he participated indirectly in their military actions.